Shalimar (perfume): Film and television

 In the film California Split, the character of Helen Brown claims to be wearing Shalimar.

 In the episode "In Camelot" of The Sopranos, Junior Soprano mentions sending bottles of Shalimar to Fran.

 In the 1989 Gene Wilder and Richard Pryor movie "See No Evil, Hear No Evil", Richard Pryor's blind character identifies the villainess played by Joan Severance by the smell of Shalimar.

 In the 1971 movie The Mephisto Waltz, Shalimar is the perfume favored by Jacqueline Bisset's character, Paula.

 Shalimar is mentioned during an episode of The Love Boat (Season 1, Episode 3).

 In the 1981 movie The Four Seasons, Shalimar is given as a gift.

 Shalimar is mentioned during an episode of NCIS (Season 11, Episode 12).

 In the Mad Men episode "The Long Weekend", Joan Holloway's roommate notices that Joan is wearing Shalimar.

 In the 1988 movie Working Girl, Katharine asks Tess to get her bottle of Shalimar.

 In an episode of Orange Is the New Black (S1:E6 "WAC Pack"), Nicky describes Piper as smelling of Shalimar after she receives a hug from her mother during visitation.

 In season 2, episode 12 of The Nanny, Fran (Fran Drescher) remembers her aunt Mima smelling of stuffed cabbage and Shalimar under her mink coat.
 A season later, in season 3, episode 26, Mr. Sheffield (Charles Shaughnessy) is leaving the house to fly to Paris.
 When Fran tells him "Shalimar", he corrects her by saying it's "Au revoir", thinking she was telling him goodbye and not knowing she was actually asking him to buy Guerlain's Shalimar duty-free.

 In season 3 episode 10 of Love, Mickey (Gillian Jacobs) tells her boyfriend Gus (Paul Rust) that his childhood home smells like "laundry detergent, ham, and Shalimar."

 In season 1 episode 19 of "Person of Interest," villain Elias remembers his mother wearing Shalimar perfume.

 In season 5 episode 11 of American Horror Story, while pouring herself a drink, the Countess realizes that Ramona Royale has entered her suite behind her back.
 Without turning around the Countess says, "It’s not the Shalimar that gives you away - it’s your blood."

+In season 1 episode 9 of Abbott Elementary “step class” Barbara questions why Principal Ava would want to teach step class.
+Barbara says “And when the bell rings, all that's left of you is a lingering aroma of Shalimar.”
+To which Ava replies “um, excuse me.
+It's Fenty.”